-On August 22, 1981, I married this wonderful woman, Karen, who has consistently blessed and changed my life and days.
+On August 22, 1981, I married this wonderful woman, my best friend, Karen, who has consistently blessed and changed my life and days.
 We are in love all the more with the years.
-We have four daughters, two sons by marriage, and five delightful, wonderful grandchildren.
+We have four daughters, three sons by marriage, and six delightful, wonderful grandchildren.
 So, that makes me a husband, father, and grandfather all in those sentences.
 But mostly I am just a guy who loves Jesus and loves my family.

 This past summer Karen and I planted beautiful plants in numerous pots.
 She had come home with the plants and that experience reminded me how much I enjoy simple things and simple pleasures — like digging in the dirt to plant a flower, like sunlight through the window on a spring day, like clean windows — I had just washed ours — like a melody that won’t escape from my heart.